Government introduces donations scheme for Decile 1-7 schools

 Boards of Trustees that opt-in to the donations scheme will still be able to ask parents and guardians for payments related to optional activities outside the curriculum, for example optional after-school sports.

 The Ministry will monitor schools that opt-in to ensure they do not continue to seek donations.
-Legislation was introduced on Budget Day to allow us to make the payments and recover funding paid to schools that do not comply with the scheme’s conditions.
-You can find more information about the proposed legislation below.
+The Education Act was amended in 2019 to allow us to make the payments and recover funding paid to schools that do not comply with the scheme’s conditions.
+You can find more information about the legislative changes below.

 Last reviewed: Has this been useful?
 Give us your feedback